-In this studio, we will practice drawing as a catalyst for spatial design and allow the drawing to be the space for observation and speculation.
+In this studio, we will practice drawing as a catalyst for architectural design and allow the drawing to be the space for observation and speculation.
+We will investigate methods of observation, representation and (idea) speculation through film, photography, collages, drawing and modelmaking.

 Drawn worlds are riddled with perspective depth, hidden spatial trajectories, historical layers, consistent and meticulous work expressing a time related cultural imagination : a rich ground for ingenious spatial narrative and circumstantial form articulation.